Gregg Adams, MD, FACS

 Arlene Hoffman, DPM, PhD

 Dr. Hoffman is a Clinical Professor of Podiatric Medicine and Surgery at Western University of Health Sciences and is internationally known for her clinical expertise in non-surgical solutions for the treatment of podiatric problems.
-Dr. Hoffman is a founding board trustee of the American Board of Podiatric Orthopedics and Podiatric Medicine; fellow and former trustee of the American College of foot and Ankle Orthopedics and Primary Podiatric Medicine and the American Society of Podiatric Medicine, and fellow of the American Professional Wound Care Association.
-She works in private practice in San Francisco and is on staff at California Pacific Medical Center.
+Dr. Hoffman is a founding board trustee of the American Board of Podiatric Medicine; fellow and former trustee of the American College of Foot and Ankle Orthopedics and Primary Podiatric Medicine, the American Society of Podiatric Medicine, the American Society of Podiatric Dermatology and fellow of the American Professional Wound Care Association.
+She works in private practice in San Francisco, is on staff at California Pacific Medical Center and is a peer reviewer for the Journal of the American Podiatric Medical Association.

 Jon-Erik Holty, MD, MS